isomerpages/govtech-gobusiness/_FAQ/1d-essentialworkers.md

 #### **8. My business is on the permitted services list.
 Why do I still need to declare my manpower details?**
 The Multi-Ministry TaskForce announced on 19 May 2020 that Circuit Breaker measures will be gradually eased from 2 June 2020, and businesses will be allowed to resume activities in a phased manner.

 As more workers go back to work, we need to ensure that businesses resume operations in a safe way.
-Hence, businesses that are allowed to resume operations from are required to declare their manpower details.
+Hence, businesses that are allowed to resume operations are required to declare their manpower details.

 Businesses that fail to submit their manpower details within 2 weeks of resuming operations will be in breach of the COVID-19 (Temporary Measures) Act.
 First-time offenders found operating will face a fine of up to $10,000, imprisonment of up to six months, or both.
 Subsequent offences may face a fine of up to $20,000, imprisonment of up to twelve months, or both.